 Hollander’s was started and is owned by Tom and Cindy Hollander.
-They began their business out of their home in 1986 and opened their Kerrytown store in 1991 and 2020 marks 30 years they have been in the Kerrytown Market & Shops, located in Ann Arbor, Michigan.
-Over the years their business grew from 200 square feet to, at one point, over 14,000 square feet and three full floors in the historic Godfrey Building in downtown Ann Arbor.
+They began their business out of their home in 1986 and opened their Kerrytown store in 1991.
+Over the years their business grew from a 200 square foot starter store to, for a time, over 14,000 square feet, occupying three full floors in the historic Godfrey Building in downtown Ann Arbor.

-Hollander’s has become nationally recognized as a leading source for unique decorative papers (with over 2,000 in stock), as well as a major source of hand-bookbinding tools and supplies.
+Over the years, Hollander’s became nationally recognized as a leading source for unique decorative papers and book cloths (with over 2,500 in stock), and a major source of hand-bookbinding tools and supplies.
 As part of a nation-wide book arts movement, Tom and Cindy also established an extensive program of book and paper art workshops, Hollander's School of Book and Paper Arts in 1993.

-Along with decorative papers, bookbinding supplies, and workshops, Hollander's is considered Ann Arbor's premier stationery store with a large collection of greeting cards, journals, address books, gift wrap, ribbon, and many unique gift items.
+Along with decorative papers, bookbinding supplies, and workshops, Hollander's, for many years, was considered Ann Arbor's premier stationery store with a large collection of greeting cards, journals, address books, gift wrap, ribbon, and unique gift items.

 Here is a short video of Hollander's Kerrytown store which was filmed in 2014.
 For more about Hollander's history over the years, continue reading below.

 1991 – Tom and Cindy opened a retail store named Hollander's, located on the second floor of the Kerrytown Shops Market Building in downtown Ann Arbor.
-From this very small 200 square foot space, they sold their unique decorative paper covered products handmade in their home.
+From this very small 200 square foot space, they sold their unique handmade decorative paper covered products.

 1993 – Tom and Cindy started offering store demonstrations of their craft.
 They attracted the attention of several local book and paper artists who also participated in various demonstrations.